FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th June 2020.md

 Adoption of Minutes

-Circulated, copies of draft Minutes of the following Meetings:--- 2
+Circulated, copies of draft Minutes of the following Meetings:
+---
+2

 (a) Special Meeting of the Council held on 24th January, 2020.